 This function will free a region of memory that was allocated by the mallocMemory function.
 Upon a successful call to this function, the area of memory starting at addr will be unmapped and no longer accessible to the target process.
 It is an error to call this function with an address that was not returned by mallocMemory.

-Upon success this function will return true, otherwise it will return false.
-Upon an error a subsequent call to getLastError will return details on the error.
+Upon success this function returns true, otherwise it returns false.
+Upon an error a subsequent call to getLastError returns details on the error.